Homey integration for Home Assistant - Now Available! 🎉

 • Enter your Homey IP address and API key

-3. Done!
-All your devices should appear automatically.
+1. Done.
+All devices should appear automatically.

 Homey Self Hosted Server Configuration

-For detailed instructions, troubleshooting, and permission requirements, see the GitHub README: GitHub - ifMike/homeyHASS: A Homey integration for Home Assistant that automatically discovers and connects all your Homey devices, making them available natively in Home Assistant.
+For detailed instructions, troubleshooting, and permission requirements, see the GitHub README: GitHub - ifMike/homeyHASS: A Homey integration for Home Assistant that automatically discovers and connects all your Homey devices, making them available natively in Home Assistant. · GitHub

-:warning: Quick heads-up for the older Homey gang: If you’re on Homey (Pro) Early 2016–2019 (aka “no Local API club”), this integration won’t work.
+:police_car_light: Quick heads-up for the older Homey gang: If you’re on Homey (Pro) Early 2016–2019 (no Local API), this integration won’t work.

-The good news: you can still bridge Homey ↔ Home Assistant using the universal MQTT approach.
+You can still bridge Homey and Home Assistant using the universal MQTT approach: Tutorial: Pro - How to integrate Home Assistant with Homey

 Important Notes